artiface/domination-origins/readme.txt

 ## The plan

+All graphics need have a resolution that is divisible by the 2.

 We will use 60x60 Tiles, meaning the isometric tiles are 120x60 pixels.
 For Retina Displays, we need double that: 240x120 pixels.

 So normal ground tiles will be needed in the following sizes 120x60 and 240x120.

+I need the Hero Icons once again, with a width of 240 pixels and another version with 120 pixels width.
+Can we make the color difference a bit more noticable?
+The red and blue border color is only on a thin part and both look pretty dark.
+I'd like to have them read much easier.
+So it is really obvious which units are yours.
+Make them brighter or change the colors?
+I don't know, man.
+You're the artist ;)

+I also would need some kind of selection Marker.
+To show the user, that a character is currently selected and can be moved.
+It can be something like an arrow over the hero or the that the hero icon border changes.
+Maybe you want to be creative here.
+But it might be a good idea to discuss it with me before drawing it, so I can estimate how hard it would be to implement.

+We also need to think about death animations.
+For now I just made the hero icons fall over.
+That has a certain ring to it already.
+But what I was really thinking about, was having crosses or coffins pop up when the character died.
+Like in Worms, you have gravestones that appear when your character dies.
+For starters we could do with just one gravestone for every one of the three factions.
+They should be themed according to the faction, of course.

+For the MVP state of the game I also really need that melee attack swing animation and the bullet impact animation.

+I am having some mixed feeling about some of the existing token graphics because of the mixture of traditional medieval fantasy elements with science and fiction.
+And it also sometimes has some completely different, divine touch with some of the weapons and chests.

+I would like to know what the general theme is:
+Is it fantasy, science fiction, or a mix of both?
+We have genetic mutations and cyberware right?
+But we also have helmets, wooden chests and swords.

+So maybe we could decide a bit what exactly constitutes the maximum and minimum in terms of plausibility in this setting.
+Really, I was attracted to this project in the first place because it was a departure from the usual fantasy setting.
+And I think the G4N9 stuff and the troop graphics don't really match with wooden chests and daggers.
+And I'd prefer if we leaned a bit more in the tech, sci-fi and cyberpunk direction.
+But in the end that would be your decision.

+With that in mind, I'd like to ask for some more high-tech looking buttons instead of the current ones.
+They clean round feel doesn't fit too well with the rest.
+At least that's what I am feeling right now.
+Pleased to hear what you guys think.

 Graphics needed from Kazuko:
  - Board piece and Border for Character Portraits (not wider than a tile)

  - Buttons (around 100x80 or 100x100 or any multiple thereof)
    - Empty Button
    - Attack